QianJin2013/android-gcc-toolchain/README.md

 ![android-gcc](img/android-gcc.png)

+<a name="dedicated-shell-screenshot"></a>
-- Enter a dedicated shell where can run android gcc related commands easily:
+- Enter a dedicated shell where can run android gcc related commands easily

 ![android-gcc-enter](img/android-gcc-enter.png)

 ## Usage

-Enable you to enter an android-oriented cross-compile environment easily.
+Run commands in an android-oriented cross-compile environment.

 *Note: words in `[  ]` means may be omitted. "|" means "or". {...} means selection. (default) means can be omitted*
 <a name="options"></a>
 ```
 Usage: android-gcc-toolchain [OPTIONS] [CMD [ARGS...]]
 --------------------------------------------------------------------------------
-OPTIONS: for toolchain, env mode, CCACHE, host compiler,...
+OPTIONS: for toolchain, env mode, host compiler,...

 Toolchain options: specify which toolchain to use or create
  [--arch] ARCH  Android architecture: